khulnasoft/deepscale/docs/_tutorials/flops-profiler.md

 ```

-In the summary profile, the DeepScale Flops Profiler outputs the number of parameters, floating point operations (flops), FLOPS, latency, and throughput in samples/second of the model.
+In the summary profile, the DeepScale Flops Profiler outputs the number of parameters, floating-point operations (flops), FLOPS, latency, and throughput in samples/second of the model.
 This profile shows how much performance gap (compared to the peak hardware performance) the current model execution has and helps users tune the training or inference setup (e.g., hyperparameters, data parallelism, model parallelism, system configurations, etc.) for better performance.

 The DeepScale Flops Profiler also measures significant modules at different model depths (aggregated profile) and module-specific profile in the model architecture (detailed profile).
-Using these profiles DeepScale users can understand how each layer or submodule contributes to the overall model complexity/performance.
-Then users can adjust or refactor the model design to achieve better performance.
+Using these profiles, DeepScale users can understand how each layer or submodule contributes to the overall model complexity/performance.
+Then users can adjust or refactor the model design to improve performance.
 For example, using the profiler, DeepScale users can quantitatively tell if stacking smaller layers is lighter or more performant than having bigger ones.
 The aggregated and detailed profiles also allow users to quickly identify bottleneck modules.
 In the BERT-Large example above, using the DeepScale Flops Profiler, we find that BertLayer is the most significant layer and contains quite a few dropout, softmax, and layer norm along with linear modules.
 These modules are not heavy in flops and would trigger many GPU kernel invocations and create excessive read/write requests to memory.
-The pattern shown in the detailed profile suggests this is a perfect match for kernel fusion, and we developed fused transformer-kernels to reduce data movement (See DeepScaleBert).
+The pattern shown in the detailed profile suggests this is a perfect match for kernel fusion, and we developed fused transformer-kernels to reduce data movement (see [DeepScaleBert](/tutorials/bert-pretraining)).
 After applying our optimizations, we see a 25% improvement in FLOPS per GPU and overall training samples/second in the DeepScale Flops Profiler output.

 The DeepScale Flops Profiler can be used with the DeepScale runtime without any user code change or be used independently from DeepScale as a standalone package.
-When using DeepScale for model training, the profiler can be enabled in the DeepScale configuration file.
+When using DeepScale for model training, the profiler can be enabled in the DeepScale [configuration file](/docs/config-json/#flops-profiler).
 As a standalone package, the profiler API can be used in both training and inference code.
 The DeepScale profiler is still under active development and includes just initial features.
 Stay connected for more exciting features to be added soon.

 ## Flops Measurement

-Similar to exsiting flops calculation tools or methods, the DeepScale Flops Profiler measures the flops of the forward pass of a module and the flops of the backward pass is estimated as `2` times of that of the forward pass.
+Similar to existing flops calculation tools or methods, the DeepScale Flops Profiler measures the flops of the forward pass of a module and the flops of the backward pass is estimated as `2` times of that of the forward pass.
-Different from the PyTorch profiler which calculates the flops of PyTorch operators, the DeepScale Flops Profiler measures the flops witin modules in a model and provides more insights to the users about the model execution.
+Different from the PyTorch profiler which calculates the flops of PyTorch operators, the DeepScale Flops Profiler measures the flops within modules in a model and provides more insights to the users about the model execution.
 The flops estimation is partly inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) with the major difference being that the DeepScale Flops Profiler not only supports flops computation directly at module level, but can also capture ```torch.nn.functional``` invoked in a module to estimate the flops.
-Thus the DeepScale Flops Profiler allows for customized modules in the model, e.g., ```ParallelTransformerLayerworks, ParallelSelfAttention, RowParallelLinear, etc.``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+Thus the DeepScale Flops Profiler allows for customized modules in the model, e.g., `ParallelTransformerLayerworks`, `ParallelSelfAttention`, `RowParallelLinear`, etc. in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 This is in contrast to ptflops which requires users to write customized flops calculation functions for each customized module.

 ## Multi-GPU, Multi-node, Data Parallelism, and Model Parallelism

-The DeepScale Flops Profiler outputs the per GPU profile as well as the world size, data parallel size, and model paralel size.
-1
+The DeepScale Flops Profiler outputs the per GPU profile as well as the world size, data parallel size, and model parallel size.

-For models running on multi-GPU or multi-node, only change of the model parallelism (e.g. ```--model-parallel-size``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)) affects the number of flops and parameters profiled, i.e.,
+For models running on multi-GPU or multi-node, only change of the model parallelism (e.g., `--model-parallel-size` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)) affects the number of flops and parameters profiled, i.e.,
 `model_parallel_size * flops = total_flops` and `model_parallel_size * parameters = total_parameters`.
 The data parallel size or world size (related to the number of GPUs or nodes) does not affect the per GPU profile.

 ## Usage

 The DeepScale Flops Profiler can be used with the DeepScale runtime or as a standalone package.
-When using DeepScale for model training, the profiler can be configured in the deepscale configuration file without user code change.
-To use the flops profiler outside of the DeepScale runtime, one can simply install DeepScale and import the flops_profiler package to use the APIs directly.
+When using DeepScale for model training, the profiler can be configured in the deepscale [configuration file](/docs/config-json/#flops-profiler) without user code changes.
+To use the flops profiler outside the DeepScale runtime, install DeepScale and import the `flops_profiler` package to use the APIs directly.
 Examples of each usage are given below.

   - [Usage With the DeepScale Runtime](#usage-with-the-deepscale-runtime)
     - [Example: Megatron-LM](#example-megatron-lm)